MindScape00/EntExtensions/README.md

 # EntExtensions
-Addons that work directly with the Enteleiae core to extend its functions to a user experience.
+Addons that work directly (or indirectly) with the Enteleiae core to extend its functions to a user experience, typically for a graphical interface, simpler usage of commands, or misc. items of usage.